CC-Digital-Innovation/VituBot/README.md

 - Edit the example environment file with relevant Meraki, PRTG, and Slack configuration information.

-- Simply run the FastAPI script using Python:
+- Simply run the main.py script using Python:
-  `fastapi run vitubot.py`
+  `python ./src/main.py`

 - Commands for the bot and how to use them can be found in this [Tettra page](https://app.tettra.co/teams/quokka-one/pages/vitubot).